tanzu-end-to-end/end-to-end-workshop/home/workshop/content/exercises/gitops-config.md

 session: 1
 ```

-Let's make a change to the ConfigMap in this deployment, which will produce a visible change in the application.
+Let's make a change to the ConfigMap in the dev deployment, which will produce a visible change in the application.
 Try updating the **web.bannerText** message, and change the **web.bannerTextColor** from DarkCyan to an HTML color you find pleasing.
 Like Salmon!

 ```terminal:execute
 command: nano ~/spring-webdb-config/dev/configmap.yaml